The Assembly in the San Fernando Valley CA

 We did passively let him take over.
 I for one was desperate to learn what to do about my idea that we needed to recover the "true New Testament church".
 I had not a clue what to do...and knew less.
 GG seemed like a gift from heaven.
 Here was a man with a vision, a plan, and the know-how to bring it about.
 I enthusiastically signed on.
 Sadly, he didn't turn out to be such a nice gift.

 The folks involved in the home meeting attended George's seminars in Fullerton.
 When The Fullerton Assembly began in 1971 they all drove down every Sunday.
 Tom Maddux was appointed a Leading Brother in the Fullerton Assembly, along with Steve Irons.
-Tom remained a leader in the San Fernando Valley group along with Mark Campbell and Al Hartman, until Tom moved to Fullerton.
-The group grew to include Judy Beauchamp (Geftakys).
+Tom remained a leader in the San Fernando Valley group along with Mark Campbell and Al Hartman, until he and his family moved to Fullerton.
+Other leaders included Tim Mcarthy, Mitch Schuster and Andrew Gunther.
+Judy Beauchamp (Geftakys) was one of the early members. .

 Joe Sperling describes the beginning of the puppet ministry in the Valley: